Installation

 wget $GENESIS_FILE_URL -O $HOME/.band/config/genesis.json

-# Download data sources / oracle scripts files, and store in $HOME/.band/files
+# Download data sources / data scripts files, and store in $HOME/.band/files

 wget -qO- $BIN_FILES_URL | tar xvz -C $HOME/.band/